Skip to main content

 Set time reference

-Consistent and accurate time references are important for many server operations and processes.
-The images provided by KakaoCloud use time synchronization services such as Network Time Protocol (NTP), Chrony, and systemd-timesyncd, which are provided by the operating system by default.
-These time synchronization services allow multiple servers to operate based on the same time reference and ensure consistent time references.
-However, these external services can only be used when the server has internet access.
+Accurate and consistent time synchronization is essential for managing multiple server processes.
+KakaoCloud-provided images include built-in time synchronization services such as Network Time Protocol (NTP), Chrony, and systemd-timesyncd.
+These services allow multiple servers to operate on a unified time reference.
+However, these external services require internet access.

 info